nawarian/The-PHP-Website/source/_posts_en/7-quick-php-set-up-with-docker.blade.md

 We also linked our current directory to `/app`.
 Normally people do `/var/www` but I'd like to keep it consistent with our previous services.

+The `var/log/nginx` local path got linked to `/var/log/nginx`.
+This way we don't get blind when in need to check access or error logs.

 Last but not least, the `site.conf` file got introduced to the container with the name `default.conf`.
 This is